310mc/https-310mc.github.io-tl/source/_posts/scout/colorful_autumn.md

 {% endbubble %}

 {% bubble Souma v3 %}
 Thank you for the warning.
-I see some curled up paper near the paint; could that be the rolled paper?
+I see some curled up paper near the paint; could that be the roll paper?
 {% endbubble %}

 {% bubble Midori norsmile %}